AguilarKevin/AguilarKevin/README.md

 ## My Skill Set

-📌 Recently i've been working with React, TypeScript, GraphQL and Laravel, and I'm learning more about mobile development with Kotlin with Jetpack Compose ⚡.
+📌 Recently i've been working with Next.js, React, TypeScript, GraphQL and Laravel, and I'm learning more about mobile development with Node.js ⚡.

 <table><tr><td valign="top" width="33%">